Babson-Alling House: Statement of significance

-In 1779, Issac and Elizabeth Smith, said to be of Boston, sold the Babson-Alling property—including the house, 3 acres of land adjoining, the wood house and store house, and the mowing or planting lands—to John Low, Jr. (1754-1801) of Gloucester.
+In 1779, Issac and Elizabeth Smith, said to be of Boston, sold the Babson-Alling property—including the house, 3 acres of adjoining land, the wood house and store house, and the mowing or planting lands—to John Low, Jr. (1754-1801) of Gloucester.
 A 1773 graduate of Harvard College, Low was also a merchant, carrying on a fishing business on the Annisquam River.

-In 1775 and 1776, John Low, Jr. is described as a lieutenant in the militia, for the defense of the sea coast.
+In 1775 and 1776, John Low Jr. is described as a lieutenant in the militia for the defense of the sea coast.
 His father, John Sr. (1728-1796) was also engaged in the trade and fishing business on the Annisquam River and became “one of the most prominent citizens of this time” (Babson: 114).
 Probate records describe John Low Jr. as a merchant and captain.
-His minor children Lucy and Eliza inherited their father's estate, with the Babson-Alling House eventually passing to Eliza Gorham Low (1786-1862).
+His minor children, Lucy and Eliza, inherited their father's estate, with the Babson-Alling House eventually passing to Eliza Gorham Low (1786-1862).
 Eliza was married in 1809 to Captain Nathaniel Babson (1784-1836), who came from one of the oldest and most prominent of Gloucester's early families.

-Nathaniel Babson was a noted sea captain who made voyages to Scotland, Gilbralter, the Baltic region, and Russia.
+Nathaniel Babson was a noted sea captain who made voyages to Scotland, Gibraltar, the Baltic region, and Russia.
 Among the vessels that he commanded were the sloops Fame and Columbus (the latter of which he was also the owner) and the schooner Charming Nancy.
 With two of his brothers, Nathaniel also owned the schooner Marion.
 Several of the letters he wrote to his wife from around the world have been preserved.
 After Babson retired from the sea, he farmed this estate that his wife had inherited from her father.
 Outside of his career as a merchant, Nathaniel Babson is also notable as one of the seven founders of the Congregational Church (1829), where he served as a deacon until his death in 1836.